Anigboro-Napoleon/mealsapp/README.md

 In this app, we render popular western meals and provide instructions by which you can follow to prepare a nice delicacy.
 These meals were gotten from an external API (https://www.themealdb.com/api/json/v1/1/search.php?s=).

-This app also gives you the function to search on the go for whatever meal you are looking for or you probably want to get funky and just work with a random meal.
+This app also gives you the function to search on the go for whatever meal you are looking for.
+Or you probably want to get funky and just work with a random meal?
 There's the option for you to select random meals.

 # You also get the option to add/remove foods to/from the favorites.
 SUPER, isn't it?